Cusp forms as $p$-adic limits circumventing $p$-adic version of the Legendre period relation: Proof of Theorem

 In Section \ref{sec_overview}, the proof of Theorem \ref{thm_mu_Eg} is reduced to the congruences \eqref{equ_mu_E} and \eqref{equ_E_unit} for the values of the Eisenstein series $E_{p+1}$.
 We prove \eqref{equ_mu_E} and \eqref{equ_E_unit} in this Section.

 For an elliptic curve over $\Q$ with a model \eqref{equ_ell_curve_model}, we denote by $\cG$ the associated FGL (with its differential $\omega=dx/y$ and the parameter $t=-2x/y$, see e.g. \cite[Section IV.1]{Silverman} for details of the construction).
-The logarithm of $\cG$ is the formal power series
+The logarithm of $\cG$ is the formal power series (with rational coefficients and no constant term)

 Let now $p$ be a prime such that the model \eqref{equ_ell_curve_model} has good supersingular reduction at $p$ (that happens for all but possibly finitely many primes of good supersingular reduction of $E$ since the model \eqref{equ_ell_curve_model} may be and typically is not minimal).
 The reduction of $\cG=\cG(u,v) \in \Z_p\llbracket u,v \rrbracket$ at $p$ has height $2$, and, by \cite[Theorem 5.3.3]{Katz_crys}, the Dieudonn\'e module $\D(\cG)$ is a free $\Z_p$-module of rank $2$.
 Recall that (specializing to our notations)